mohsen-ameli/echo360-downloader/README.md

 A browser extension to easily download videos/lectures from echo360 website.
-The way it works is the extension downloads the appropriate audio and video files from the current page the user is on.
-Then users will have to give those two files back to the extension to have them merged into a final file.
+The way it works is the extension downloads the appropriate audio and video files from the current page the user is on using FFmpeg.

 # Developing